April 28, 2025

 Mississippi

 Mississippi does not require employers to provide any paid sick leave to their employees.
-Eligible employees may be entitled to limited leave protections under the federal Family and Medical Leave Act
+Eligible employees may be entitled to limited leave protections under the Federal Family and Medical Leave Act

 For more information, contact the Mississippi Department of Employment Security